Arcadia-Science/Fungal-Secondary-Actin-Pilot/README.md

 *Note*: when querying taxonomic information for many species, the connection with NCBI can stop.
 When this happens, the for loop must be restarted at the species number when the connection broke.

 Taxonomic information were not retrieved for 22 species (results/step2/species_need_taxo_manually.csv) and where added manually: data/step2/manually_curated_taxonomy_species.csv
-The final file containing all species of the workings set, the protein number and taxonomic information is: results/step2/uniprot_all_wset_taxo.csv
+The final file containing all species of the workings set, the protein number and taxonomic information is: [results/step2/uniprot_all_wset_taxo.csv](results/step2/uniprot_all_wset_taxo.csv)
-This code is part of the Jupyter Notebook: notebooks/Step2_Defining_working_set_of_species.ipynb
+This code is part of the Jupyter Notebook: [notebooks/Step2_Defining_working_set_of_species.ipynb](notebooks/Step2_Defining_working_set_of_species.ipynb)

 ### Distribution of FDA in Fungi - Order level analysis
-Now that we have a working set of fungal species, using the extended set information, we can attribute the FDA status of all the 853 fungal species of the workig set: results/step2/working_set_w_FDA.csv
+Now that we have a working set of fungal species, using the extended set information, we can attribute the FDA status of all the 853 fungal species of the workig set: [results/step2/working_set_w_FDA.csv](results/step2/working_set_w_FDA.csv)
 We further investigate the distribution of FDA in the Fungi kingdom by calculating and visualizing the distribution of FDA at the order level.
-For each order, we calculate the fraction of species that possess FDA (number of species with FDA in order divided number of species in the order): results/step2/order_information_FDA_fraction.csv
+For each order, we calculate the fraction of species that possess FDA (number of species with FDA in order divided number of species in the order): [results/step2/order_information_FDA_fraction.csv](results/step2/order_information_FDA_fraction.csv)

-We obtained fungal order phylogeny information in TimeTree: data/step2/Fungi_order_timetree.nwk After trimming this tree, keeping only the orders present in our study, we visualize the order FDA fraction distribution and order size onto this tree (Figure 4B of the Pub)
+We obtained fungal order phylogeny information in TimeTree: [data/step2/Fungi_order_timetree.nwk](data/step2/Fungi_order_timetree.nwk)
+After trimming this tree, keeping only the orders present in our study, we visualize the order FDA fraction distribution and order size onto this tree (Figure 4B of the Pub)
-Code for this section is available in the Jupyter Notebook: notebooks/Step2_Order_distribution_FDA_Figure4B.ipynb
+Code for this section is available in the Jupyter Notebook: [notebooks/Step2_Order_distribution_FDA_Figure4B.ipynb](notebooks/Step2_Order_distribution_FDA_Figure4B.ipynb)

 ## 3 - Curating fungal trait information
 We used the database FunFun as the source of fungal trait information (https://doi.org/10.1111/brv.12570).
 This database contains a large set of information from different studies and other databases and provides them at the species level.
-We obtained the .csv representation of the database following their instruction on their github page:https://doi.org/10.1111/brv.12570.
+We obtained the .csv representation of the database following their instruction on their [github page](https://github.com/traitecoevo/fungaltraits).
 In R:
 `install.packages("devtools")
 devtools::install_github("ropenscilabs/datastorr")